0day-ci/linux/Documentation/fpga/fpga-image-load.rst

 immediately after starting a kernel worker thread to process the image load which could take as long a 40 minutes depending on the actual device being updated.
 This is an exclusive operation; an attempt to start concurrent image load for the same device will fail with EBUSY.
+An eventfd file descriptor parameter is provided to this IOCTL, and it will be signalled at the completion of the image load.